jascals/Flora/README.md

 # Flora

 Flora is an open source application, focus on image stylization.
-And its also a pratice project of 冬.
+And its also a practicing project of 冬.

 * mvp
 * material design